dmind-gmbh/extension-bucket-pagination/README.md

 </f:for>
 ```

-### FromDataSourcePaginator
+### DataSourcePaginator
-Another option (f.e. due to storage reasons or to refresh results) would be to use the `FromDataSourcePaginator`
+Another option (f.e. due to storage reasons or to refresh results) would be to use the `DataSourcePaginator`
 to generate the items we are paginating over from the bucket contents.
 The advantages are smaller bucket sizes and automatically current results.